Pedro Medina (murderer)

-Crime
+Crime and execution

 Medina was among nearly 125,000 Cubans who were sent to the United States during the 1980 Mariel boatlift.
 He eventually lived with his half-sister in Orlando.
-His victim, Dorothy James, an elementary school gym teacher, lived in an apartment next door.
-James befriended Medina.
+His victim, Dorothy James, an elementary school gym teacher, lived in an apartment next door and befriended Medina.

 Dorothy James was found dead in her apartment on April 4, 1982.
 She had been gagged, stabbed multiple times, and left to die.
 Early in the morning of April 8, 1982, Medina was found asleep in James' automobile at a rest area on Interstate 10 near Lake City and was arrested for theft of the automobile.
 The next day, detectives from Orange County, Florida investigating the murder of James interviewed Medina in the Columbia County Jail about the auto theft and the murder.
 Medina's explanation of how he came to be in James' vehicle was not believed by the detectives.

 Medina was arrested and indicted for the murder of James.
-Medina requested a psychiatric examination and was examined by two psychiatrists.
-Each determined that Medina met the statutory criteria for competence to stand trial.
+During his pretrial confinement, Medina exhibited signs of mental instability, including eating his own feces, and was once placed on suicide watch.
+He requested a psychiatric examination and was examined by two psychiatrists.
+Each determined that Medina met the statutory criteria for competence to stand trial, but was pretending to be insane.
 The trial court found Medina competent to stand trial.

 Medina was tried before a jury in Orange County on March 15–18, 1983.
 Medina testified in his own defense and denied murdering James.
 However, Medina admitted being in James' apartment the night of the murder and that he was in James' apartment when James was dead.
 Medina also admitted that a hat found by police detectives on a bed near James' body was his hat and that he took James' automobile after she was murdered.
 Medina admitted driving James' automobile to Tampa and offering to sell the automobile to a man with whom he engaged in a fight at the time of the attempted sale.
 The man to whom Medina was selling the automobile testified that he gave Medina $250 for the automobile, but then Medina left with the automobile.
-When law enforcement officers searched the vehicle following Medina's arrest, a knife was found in the vehicle.
+When law enforcement officers searched the vehicle following Medina's arrest, a knife was found in the vehicle, although no blood was found on said knife and it could not be proven to be the murder weapon.

 Medina was convicted of first-degree murder and auto theft.
 The jury, by a ten-to-two vote, recommended the death penalty for the murder conviction.
 The trial court found two aggravating circumstances and a single mitigating circumstance.
 The court found the aggravating circumstances outweighed the mitigating circumstance and sentenced Medina to death.
-This Court affirmed Medina's convictions and sentences.
-(Medina v.
-State, 466 So.2d 1046 (Fla.
-1985)).
+His lawyers appealed, arguing that Medina was mentally ill based on psychiatric reports that suggested paranoid schizophrenia and had been incompetent at the time of his trial.
+The Florida Supreme Court ordered an evidentiary hearing to assess his sanity, and he was quickly deemed sane.